uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/users_groups/group_stores/smartldap.md

         <!--
          | This parameter is used to extract the id path of the groups
          | from their dn.
-The id path is expected to be catched from the first group
+The id path is expected to be caught from the first group
          | of the regex.
         <property name="childGroupKeyRegex" value="cn=(.*),ou=Groups,dc=apereo,dc=org"/>
         <property name="childGroupKeyRegex" value="cn=(.*),ou=.*,dc=apereo,dc=org"/>